peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public override bool Equals(
         object obj);

- Determines whether this object and another object are equal.  <b>Parameters:</b>
+ Not documented yet.

+<b>Parameters:</b>

  * <i>obj</i>: The parameter  <i>obj</i>
- is an arbitrary object.
+ is not documented yet.

 <b>Return Value:</b>

- `true`  if this object and another object are equal; otherwise,  `false`  .
+Either  `true`  or  `false` .

 <a id="GetCharset"></a>
 ### GetCharset

     public string GetCharset();

- Gets this media type's "charset" parameter, naming a character encoding used to represent text in the data that uses this media type.  <b>Return Value:</b>
+ Gets this media type's "charset" parameter, naming a character encoding used to represent text in the data that uses this media type.

+<b>Return Value:</b>

 If the "charset" parameter is present and non-empty, returns the result of the Encodings.ResolveAliasForEmail method for that parameter, except that result's basic upper-case letters A to Z (U+0041 to U+005A) are converted to lower case.
 If the "charset" parameter is absent or empty, returns the default value, if any, for that parameter given the media type (e.g., "us-ascii" if the media type is "text/plain"; see RFC2046), or the empty string if there is none.